w3f/polkadot-wiki/docs/claims.md

 latest security patches.

 You will need a Polkadot account to mark as the destination for sending the DOTs in the claim.
-Please follow the instructions on the [account generation][] page for generating a new Polakdot account.
+Please follow the instructions on the [account generation][] page for generating a new Polkadot account.

 #### Claiming your DOT with MyCrypto